JohnHCarlson/JimmyBot/README.md

 - Microsoft.Extensions.Configuration
 - Microsoft.Extensions.Http

-Jamie also requires communication with an active Lavalink server, see [here](https://github.com/lavalink-devs/Lavalink) for installation and configuration information.
+Jimmy also requires communication with an active Lavalink server, see [here](https://github.com/lavalink-devs/Lavalink) for installation and configuration information.

 ## Configuration

-Jamie requires a small amount of configuration before he is able to get up and running.
+Jimmy requires a small amount of configuration before he is able to get up and running.
 Follow the basic instructions below and he should be all set.

 1. Configure your `appsettings.json` file.
 Make sure the file contains a `Bot` object as well as a `Lavalink` object, with a `Token` and `Passphrase` string (respectively).
 Populate these objects with your configuration data from your Lavalink server and bot.
 2. Make sure to run any configuration commands such as `/set-channel`.
 This command should create an additional configuration file required for the music bot to function correctly.